kondedeepthi/fullstack-backend/README.md

 - ### Movie Details

-When a user selects a movie (from search results or discover page), he gets to see the full details of that movie, including: detailled description, total reviews, average rating, gender etc.
+When a user selects a movie (from search results or discover page), he gets to see the full details of that movie, including: detailled description, total reviews, average rating, gender and list of reviews.

 **Functionality**: